arielherself/espresso/README.raw.md

 At 77, Mr Heizer has made his last visit to the site.
 He lives far away, at sea level, for the sake of his damaged lungs.
 But his stubbornness is undimmed; he refuses to explain the significance of the work.
 “It’s the visitor who does the interpretation,” he says.
 “I don’t give a damn.”

-## Weekend profile: Michael Heizer, the artist behind “City”

-Richard Nixon was still America’s president when Michael Heizer, one of the country’s foremost land artists, began his [mysterious sculpture project](https://www.economist.com/culture/2022/08/20/a-vast-sculpture-in-the-nevada-desert-is-finished-at-last) in 1972, in the high Nevada desert north of Las Vegas.
-Few people were allowed to see the work in progress; many thought it would never get done.
-As the years passed, it took on a mythical quality in the art world.

-Naysayers notwithstanding, half a century on, Mr Heizer’s “City” is complete.
-On September 2nd, it will open to the public—even if, to maintain its atmosphere of splendid isolation, at first only six people a day will be allowed to visit.

-As an artist, Mr Heizer is almost completely self-taught.
-Fascinated by drawing from an early age, as a teenager in the late 1950s he helped his father, a famous anthropological archaeologist, who was excavating an ancient Olmec site on the Yucatán peninsula.
-Then he spent a year in Paris, mostly in its museums.
-“I saw it all first-hand,” he says.
-“You can’t go to school and learn about art by looking at a bunch of slides projected on a wall.”

-The artist started work on “City”, with a huge piece at one end called “Section One”, a rectangular slope surrounded by concrete struts.
-“I worked entirely intuitively,” he says, “with no ongoing thought or consecutive way of planning.”
-The finished work is more than a mile and a half long and half a mile wide (2.4km x 800 metres), making it one of the biggest contemporary sculptures ever made.
-Walking through it feels as much like being in a garden—albeit one with no flowers—as in a city.
-There are mounds and walkways, as well as discrete spaces that could be neighbourhoods.
-It is both intimate and epic, forbidding and yet inviting; a work that is utterly itself.

-At 77, Mr Heizer has made his last visit to the site.
-He lives far away, at sea level, for the sake of his damaged lungs.
-But his stubbornness is undimmed; he refuses to explain the significance of the work.
-“It’s the visitor who does the interpretation,” he says.
-“I don’t give a damn.”

 ## The winners of this week’s quiz

 Thank you to everyone who took part in this week’s quiz.
 The winners, chosen at random from each continent, were: